Roblox/creator-docs/content/en-us/tutorials/scripting/basic-scripting/intro-to-scripting.md

 Parts have various **properties** that can be used here.
 Remember that you can see a part's properties if you select it and look at the **Properties** window.

-A part can be made invisible by changing the **Transparency** property.
+A part can be made invisible by changing the `Class.BasePart.Transparency|Transparency` property.
 Transparency can be a value between 0 and 1, where 1 is fully transparent and therefore invisible.

 <figure>
 <video controls loop muted>